fmselab/ct-competition/Competition2022.md

 ### Results ###

-All the results reported into this section derives from the list of [best executions]((https://github.com/fmselab/CIT_Benchmark_Generator/blob/main/ToolEvaluator/data/output_best.csv)).
+All the results reported into this section derives from the [list of best executions]((https://github.com/fmselab/CIT_Benchmark_Generator/blob/main/ToolEvaluator/data/output_best.csv)).

+#### Validity and timeouts ####

+All the tools have reported at least one timeout or produced an invalid test suite (even if not in all the categories and all strenghts).
+The list of timed out instances for each category and each strength can be found [here](https://github.com/fmselab/CIT_Benchmark_Generator/blob/main/ToolEvaluator/data/TimedoutInstances.csv), while the one of invalid instances can be found [here](https://github.com/fmselab/CIT_Benchmark_Generator/blob/main/ToolEvaluator/data/InvalidInstances.csv).